bahrus/if-diff/README.md

 # \<if-diff\>

-Extension of polymer&#39;s dom-if element that allows comparison between two operands
+Extension of Polymer&#39;s dom-if element that allows comparison between two operands.

+Because Polymer's dom-if can only bind to simple boolean properties, it is somewhat clunky when using it in conjunction with multi-select components like paper-tabs.

 ## Install the Polymer-CLI